isprojects/mstform/README.md

 accessor to get the field name (`accessor.name`), value (`accessor.value`), etc. When you define the hook, `inputProps` on the field accessor contains an `onFocus` handler, so if you use that with the field it is there automatically.
-For fields where you cannot use `inputProps` directly you need to bind ``inputProps.onFocus` manually.